-Create a custom Gantt chart with the default Power BI Matrix visual (part 1)
+This is how you create a Gantt chart with the standard Power BI Matrix

 Gantt charts are often used in project management.
 They allow you to see in a blink of an eye the type of activities and their duration.
 The activities are displayed as a bar against a horizontal time line.

 Every project and every business is different, so too are the requirements that business users have for a Gantt chart.
 In Power BI there is no default Gantt chart, but the AppSource offers plenty.
 These custom out-of-the-box visuals have their own additional functionalities, some of which are more elaborate than others.
 Depending on the business case, you can decide which one will fit your needs.